The FC Bayern Munich Youth Cup was the stepping stone for rising star Aniket Jadhav | Goal.com

 Currently contracted with Indian Super League (ISL) outfit Jamshedpur FC, he is on loan at Indian Arrows whom he has represented in the last two seasons of the I-League.
 For Aniket Jadhav, it had all begun with the FC Bayern Youth Cup.

-In the FC Bayern Youth Cup India 2018-19 held by adidas India and supported by Qatar Airways, over 250 schools and more than 2,000 talented youth players had participated in the tournament from where 10 schools from Delhi, Mumbai, Bengaluru, Kolkata and the for the first time ever, Srinagar, had secured qualification for the India finals.
+In the FC Bayern Youth Cup India 2018-19, over 250 schools and more than 2,000 talented youth players had participated in the tournament from where 10 schools from Delhi, Mumbai, Bengaluru, Kolkata and the for the first time ever, Srinagar, had secured qualification for the India finals.

 10 boys from the winning team will represent 'Team India' at the 2019 FC Bayern Youth Cup World Finals and train under the watchful eyes of professional coaches from Bayern Munich.
 The trip to Munich will also offer an extensive learning opportunity and international exposure for the young talents to help pursue their football dreams.